sharetribe/flex-docs/src/docs/cookbook-payments/set-up-and-use-stripe/index.md

 If you're in any another country, follow these instructions to enable Stripe Connect:

-- Click the _Connect_ left menu item, and the _Get started_ button.
+- Click the _Connect_ menu item, and the _Get started_ button.

 ![Stripe connect](./stripe-connect.png)

-- This will prompt a popup.
+- This will open a popup.
 Click the _Continue_ button.

 ![Get started](./get-started-with-connect.png)